outpaddling/libxtend/README.md

 3. Run "make install"

 The default install prefix is ../local.
-Clone libxtend and dependent apps into sibling directories so that ../local represents a common to all of them.
+Clone libxtend and dependent apps into sibling directories so that ../local represents a common path to all of them.

 To facilitate easy packaging, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.  View the Makefile for full details.